mtoto/stream-go-shiny/README.md

 # Streaming Analytics Demo with NATS

 This repo contains the assets to create a real-time Shiny app that visualizes tweets based on a certain keyword.
 Under the hood, we use the [Twitter Streaming API](https://developer.twitter.com/en/docs/tutorials/consuming-streaming-data.html) to access the tweets and [NATS Streaming](https://github.com/nats-io/go-nats-streaming) to process and write them to a MySQL database.
 The Shiny app queries this database continously to update the data in the dashboard.
 All the components are containerized and can be deployed using Docker Compose.
-For more detail, see [my blogpost on this project](http://tamaszilagyi.com/blog/lightweight-streaming-analytics-with-nats/).
+For more detail, see [my blogpost about this project](http://tamaszilagyi.com/blog/lightweight-streaming-analytics-with-nats/).
 The dashboard is currently live on http://stream.tamaszilagyi.com/.

 ## Getting started

-You need to have Docker and Docker compose installed on your machine.
+You need to have Docker and Docker Compose installed on your machine.
 To run the the service, clone the repo and build the containers.
 By default, the keyword to filter the Twitter Stream is "trump".
 You can change it by updating the `.env` file.

 ```
 git clone https://github.com/mtoto/stream-go-shiny.git